microram/ee4-tools/readme.md

 2. Clone this repository `git clone https://github.com/microram/ee4-tools.git`
 3. Copy the .ee4-backup-settings.conf to /root
 4. Edit the .ee4-backup-settings.conf as needed
+5. Setup or import a GPG public key.
+Don't forget to backup this key.
+You will need the secret private key only for restores.
-5. Backup your server with ee4-backup-sites manually (run as root. don't forget to `chmox +x ee4-backup-sites`)
+6. Backup your server with `ee4-backup-sites` manually (run as root. don't forget to `chmox +x ee4-backup-sites`)
-6. Place the ee4-backup-sites in /etc/cron.daily to automate
+7. Place the ee4-backup-sites in /etc/cron.daily to automate

 ### Installing v3

+1. Login via SSH.
+2. Clone this repository `git clone https://github.com/microram/ee4-tools.git`
-Edit the .backup_sites_mysql_s3.conf file first.
-Then edit and review each script before using.
+3. Edit the .backup_sites_mysql_s3.conf file first.
+4. Then edit and review each script before using.
 Some scripts still have hard coded folders at this time.

-Setup or import a GPG public key.
-Don't forget to backup this key.
-You will need the secret private key only for restores.

-Edit and test the ee4-backup-sites script.
+5. Edit and test the ee4-backup-sites script.
 Then place in your /etc/cron.daily/ folder.

-#### Restore Usage Examples
+### Restore Usage Examples

+#### Restore v4 site

     ./ee4-restore-site --domain=example.com --type=wp --cache --ssl=self
     ./ee4-restore-site --domain=example2.com --type=wp --cache --ssl=le --admin-email=admin@example2.com

+#### Restore v3 site to v4 server

+    ./ee4-restore-from-v3-site example.com --type=wp --cache --ssl=self
+    ./ee4-restore-from-v3-site example2.com --type=wp --cache --ssl=le --admin-email=admin@example2.com

+#### Restore v3 site

+    ../v3/wp-restore-site.sh example.com --wpfc

-#### Coming soon
+### Coming soon

 - [x] --s3_server_name=server1 handling.
 This will allow cross server backup & restore.
 For example backup example1.com on server1, then restore example1.com on server2.
 Since EE v4 only supports 25 sites max, this should let us move sites around to load balance small VPSs better.
 - [ ] Certificates are not yet being restored.
 This should not be an issue yet unless you are restoring large numbers of sites and hitting the LetsEncrypt API limit.